 For me, I grew up with a father who couldn’t and didn’t live up to his responsibilities.
 I spent the majority of my life without my dad, by his choice.

-So, when people ask me to reflect on my father during that time of year, I get a little resentful.
+So, when people ask me to reflect on my father during this time of year, I get a little resentful.
 I still remember a second grade project I was required to complete.
 It was a Father’s Day card.
 I told my teacher that I didn’t have a father at home.
 The teacher said that didn’t matter.
 I needed to do this assignment or I would have my report card ripped up.

 But what if I responded to these requests for the “lessons that you learned from your dad?” with answers from my absent dad?
 It would be something like this: